Skip to content

 The Slackbot accepts Slack events at /api/webhooks/slack.
 It also registers compatibility paths for /api/slack/events, /api/slack/actions, /api/slack/options, and /api/slack/commands.

-5. Deploy with Helm
+6. Deploy With Helm

 The chart lives at contrib/chart.
 Select service images, iron-proxy secret source, sandbox image, and optional runtime class in your values file: